OWASP/www-project-winfim.net/README.md

 docker logs winfim --follow
 ```

-# Uninstallation
+# Uninstalling
-## Option 1: Via Add or Remove Programs
+## Option 1: Uninstall via the Add or Remove Programs in Control Panel
 Locate the program "WinFIM.NET" and click Uninstall

-## Option 2: via the MSI installer
+## Option 2: Uninstall via the MSI installer
 1. Run the MSI installer (or setup.exe file) and click "Remove WinFIM.NET"

 ## Option 3: Manually uninstall
 If you manually installed WinFIM.NET:
-- Bring up an Administrator command prompt and navigate to the deployed folder, then execute `uninstall_service.bat`
+- Launch Powershell as an administrator and then run `.\Uninstall-WindowsService.ps1`
+- Optional: Delete the WinFIM.NET directory

+# Logging
+## Console logs
+- If console logging is configured, logs are output to the console.
+  - Logs can be in human friendly text format, or machine friendly JSON format (This is configurable in `appsettings.json`)
+- If the application is run as a console application, it logs to "Standard Out", which is useful for capturing logs in containers (e.g. Docker, Kubernetes)

+# File logs
+- If file logging is configured, logs are saved in text files.
+  - the default configuration is 1 file is saved per day in the same directory as the WinFIM.NET executable file, with the date format in `yyyymmdd` format.
+  - The default format of logs saved to file is the machine friendly JSON format
+  - This is configurable in `appsettings.json`

-# Windows Event Log IDs
+## Windows Event Log IDs
-Therse are the configured Windows event Log ID types:
+If Windows Event Logging is configured, These are the configured Windows event Log ID types:
 - 7772 - Information - Service heartbeat message
 - 7773 - Error
 - 7776 - Warning - File / directory creation